KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 Hermes Trismegistus (as threshold-synthesizer)
 Threshold-based initiatory triggers

-*Hermes Trismegistus appears here only in his liminal, threshold‑synthesizer aspect —
+*Hermes Trismegistus appears here only in his liminal, threshold-synthesizer aspect —
-his operative function is L4 DL or L3 DM, while Janus governs the L0 boundary itself.*
+his operative function is L₄ DL or L₃ DM, while Janus marks the symbolic boundary-language of L₀.*

 ⚫ ♾ ⩘ ⊙ ⚖ ⟁